lewoudar/kifurushi/docs/usage.md

 You create a new protocol by inheriting the [Packet](api.md#packet) class.
 In this example, we have 3 fields:

 * A two-bytes integer field called *mickey* whose default value is 2.
 * A one byte integer field called *minnie* whose default value is 3.
-You notice the `hex` keyword set to true.
+You will notice the `hex` keyword set to true.
 It is to tell that we prefer the hexadecimal representation when displaying this field information.
 We will see above an example.
 * The last field is a four-byte field.
 It is slightly different from the first two (notice the *Enum* in the class name) .
 It takes a third **mandatory** argument which is an enum, or a dict mapping values to a literal representation